RickDB/PlexAniSync/README.md

 - You can remove any existing entries from the example file as they are purely instructional
 - Upon startup it will check if the file is a valid YAML file.
 The most likely reason it's not is because you didn't put quotes around an anime title with special characters (e.g. ":") in it.

+#### Community mappings

+There are some mappings provided by the Github community at https://github.com/RickDB/PlexAniSync-Custom-Mappings/.
+For now you can use the mapping files by copying parts into your own mapping file.

+The feature of synonyms was introduced for the community mappings where you can specify that a show can have one of multiple titles but should be mapped the same way.
+See Shaman King (2021) in the example mapping file.

 ### Custom settings file location

 If you want to load a different settings.in file you can do so by supplying it in the first argument like so: